-The fellowship program strives to provide exemplary postdoctoral training consistent with a scientist-practitioner model.
-The training is designed to be developmental and contextual in nature, and is centered on the individual needs and goals of each postdoctoral fellow.
-While our expertise is in developing professional psychologists for leadership roles that combine clinical service, research, and education, our ultimate commitment is to helping our fellows define, articulate, and progress towards their own chosen career path.
+The Residency Program strives to provide exemplary postdoctoral training consistent with a scientist-practitioner model.
+The training is designed to be developmental and contextual in nature, and is centered on the individual needs and goals of each postdoctoral resident.
+While our expertise is in developing professional psychologists for leadership roles that combine clinical service, research, and education, our ultimate commitment is to helping our residents define, articulate, and progress towards their own chosen career path.
 Consistent with our individual focus, our program offers training in specific areas of emphasis.
 The faculty associated with the training program, as well as the administration of the relevant departments and programs, highly value postdoctoral education and training, as it is consistent with the Emory University School of Medicine’s emphasis on training leaders who demonstrate outstanding ability in service, scholarship, and education/training.

-Postdoctoral Fellows complete a postdoctoral fellowship contract in collaboration with their supervisors at the beginning of the training year.
-This contract outlines the direct service (assessment, intervention, consultation), research/evaluation, the conduct of supervision.
+Postdoctoral residents complete a postdoctoral residency contract in collaboration with their supervisors at the beginning of the training year.
+This contract outlines the direct service (assessment, intervention, consultation and interprofessional/interdisciplinary skills), research/evaluation, and the conduct of supervision.
 In addition, the contract outlines the supervision they will receive, and the seminars and Grand Rounds they will attend.
-This contract serves as the basis for the two formal evaluations that are conducted at mid-year (6 months after the start of the fellowship) and year-end.
-Also at these two evaluation periods, the fellows have the opportunity to evaluate their supervisors.
-At the end of the year, they also provide formal feedback on the postdoctoral fellowship seminar and their overall experience as postdoctoral fellows.
+This contract serves as the basis for the two formal evaluations that are conducted at mid-year (6 months after the start of the residency) and year-end.
+Also at these two evaluation periods, the residents have the opportunity to evaluate their supervisors.
+At the end of the year, they also provide formal feedback on the postdoctoral residency seminar and their overall experience as postdoctoral residents.
 In addition to these two formal evaluation periods, informal and verbal feedback is ongoing.
-At the beginning of the training year, all postdoctoral fellows are provided with Due Process Guidelines, which describe the process that will be followed if either the program has concerns about the trainee’s performance or if the trainee has concerns about any aspect of the training program.
+At the beginning of the training year, all postdoctoral residents are provided with Due Process Guidelines, which describe the process that will be followed if either the program has concerns about the trainee’s performance or if the trainee has concerns about any aspect of the training program.
 These guidelines include all steps of the grievance procedure leading to termination if the grievance is against the trainee, including written notification, remediation plan, probation, termination, and appeal.
 Similarly, steps are outlined for trainee’s filing of complaints.

-The Emory University School of Medicine Postdoctoral Fellowship Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The Emory University School of Medicine Postdoctoral Residency Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The two-year, neuropsychology positions in the Department of Rehabilitation Medicine and the CHOA Pediatric Neuropsychology Division of Neurosciences have been reviewed and approved for affiliation with APPCN.